 All members of the University community with ready access to e-mail are responsible for knowing the content of official correspondence sent to their University-provided e-mail address.
 Students who submit academic work via e-mail should retain copies of the work until certain that the instructor has received a legible copy.
 Acknowledgement by the instructor of receipt of a legible copy would be courteous and is encouraged.

 Faculty, staff and students who have personal e-mail accounts with services outside the University shoul use only their University-provided e-mail accounts for communications regarding University matters.
 Using University e-mail protects the privacy and security of University data; allows for verification of sending and receipt of critical correspondence regarding academic and other matters; and facilitates responses to subpoenas and other situations that may require the retrieval, inspection, or production of documents including e-mail.

 Princeton account-holders who have their e-mail copied or forwarded to an outside account must take care to avoid marking for their outside e-mail provider any such copied or forwarded mail as spam.
 Major Internet service providers have barred all e-mail coming from the Princeton domain when the provider's customers have marked as spam what the provider perceives to be too many messages.
 Such incidents can interfere with the business of the University as well as impede communication for other members of the University community.

 If you are responsible for data that are important to the University and that are created or stored on portable devices, you also are responsible for ensuring that the information is backed up regularly in a form that permits ready retrieval.

-If you are a student and have custody of data important for completion of your University academics, you are responsible for assuring that adequate and appropriate back-up of the information is maintained.
+If you are a student and have information needed for completion of your University academics, you are responsible for assuring that adequate and appropriate back-up of the information is maintained.